HIP-1195: Hiero hooks and an application to allowances

 /**

-* Specifies the execution of a hook by its installer id and
+* Details the execution of a hook.

 */